ZPush Documentation

 This protocol is special for Linux server and use the ssh to transfer files.

 Input here the server name or the IPv4 or IPv6 address and if the port deviating from the standard you can append it by double point.
 If you have problems with the Name resolution, please use the Ip address or deactivate the dynamic Mac address on your device.
+On the right-hand side, you can open the server picker and browse available servers in your local network.

 Samples: